A Program Teaching Traditional Aikido Tailored for Children with Special Needs

 One major adaptation to this program is that each class will have additional instructors and junior instructors to ensure that students receive individualized support through multiple avenues.
 In addition, Adaptive Aikido classes will incorporate grabs, pins, and a breakdown of the techniques.
 To ensure that students are progressing through the class, progress reports and benchmarks will be provided at set intervals.
 The ultimate goal of Adaptive Aikido is to assist these students to comfortably and confidently practice in the general aikido program.

-This course is limited to the first ten, school-aged children at no additional cost.
+This course is limited to the first five, school-aged children at no additional cost.
 We are asking parents to enroll their children prior to attending a class since there is a limit on the size as well as a need to properly prepare for each child and their specific needs.
 Weekly attendance is not mandatory, but it is strongly appreciated as the class size is limited.
 All new members will be welcome to enroll their child into /adaptive Aikido until we reach ten students.

 The class will be offered Mondays 6:00pm – 6:45 PM and will be ongoing.
 The registration form is attached – see link below to the Google form.